aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 Dataset can be download from [here](https://www.kaggle.com/datasets/ealaxi/banksim1), please download the two csv files (bs140513_032310.csv and bsNET140513_032310.csv) and put them under : `data/01_raw/financial_fraud`

 #### For IoT network anomaly use case
-The IoT dataset is source from the [BATADAL website](http://www.batadal.net/data.html) and is placed under `data/01_raw/iot`.
+The IoT dataset is sourced from the [BATADAL website](http://www.batadal.net/data.html) and is placed under `data/01_raw/iot`.
 This is done by the notebooks [notebooks/download_data.ipynb](notebooks/download_data.ipynb) and [notebooks/industrial_iot/1.0-nk-batadal-exploration.ipynb](notebooks/industrial_iot/1.0-nk-batadal-exploration.ipynb).
 Please be sure to run one of these notebooks to obtain the dataset.

 #### For Wifi network anomaly use case
+The Wifi network dataset is linked from the [SpaMHMM repo](https://github.com/dpernes/spamhmm/blob/master/README.md#datasets) and downloaded raw data files should be placed under `data/01_raw/wifi`.
+Follow steps in [notebooks/download_data.ipynb](notebooks/download_data.ipynb).

 #### For Reddit user behavior use case
-For more details, please refer to [notebooks/download_data.ipynb](notebooks/download_data.ipynb)
+The Reddit dataset is sourced from [Pushshift](https://files.pushshift.io/reddit/comments/) and downloaded raw data file should be placed under `data/01_raw/user_behavior`.
+Follow steps in [notebooks/download_data.ipynb](notebooks/download_data.ipynb).

-## Outline of the Tutorial
+## Outline of the Tutorial (tentative)

-I. Introduction of authors and welcome to KDD [5 mins] II.
+I. Introduction [5 mins]

+II.
 Overview [10 mins]
  - Overview of use-cases
    - Telecom